stijnwop/manureSystem/docs/PLACEABLES.md

 3. A window will open with the script file.
 4. Click on the button called `Raw` next to the `Blame` button and it will open the file in RAW format.
 5. Right click and click on `save as` (or hit ctrl - s on your keyboard) and save the file to the preferred location in your mod.

 > **REMEMBER: Rename the file extension to `.lua` and don't save it as .txt!**

-## Adding the ManureSystemAvailabilityCheck
+## [Optional] Adding the ManureSystemAvailabilityCheck
-> **WARNING: you can skip this step when you're not dealing with a standalone mod (so with build-in placeables)**
+> **WARNING: This part is only important if the mod should ONLY work with Manure System.
+If it's just using the vanilla placeable types and no custom logic you can skip this step**

 > In order to start with this step you need to have completed the part [What do I need?](https://github.com/stijnwop/manureSystem/blob/master/docs/PLACEABLES.md#what-do-i-need).